 We always get compliments on our custom duffle patterns, but we realized the one category we hadn’t tackled was a smaller size bag that would work for kids or anyone who wants a space-saving, on-the-go option.
 We created a soft, quilted exterior so the duffle can gently expand and mold to better fit its contents.
-And we used Dritz hardware and polyester belting to pull it all together, adding a fully adjustable and detachable shoulder strap plus Double Cap Rivets to strengthen the pocket tops, and a handy Swivel Hook key lanyard on the inside.
+And we used metal hardware and polyester belting to pull it all together, adding a fully adjustable and detachable shoulder strap plus double cap rivets to strengthen the pocket tops, and a handy swivel hook key lanyard on the inside.
 It’s true what they say, good things do come in small packages!

 Although we made our sample Duffle with kids in mind, the size and style would work equally well for adults.
 Simply consider extending the length of the adjustable strap as suggested below in the Getting Started section.

-The fussy cutting in particular makes a huge difference.
-If you’d like to precisely fussy cut your main panels in order to have a perfect match to the pockets, review our tutorial prior to starting this project: How to Perfectly Match a Pocket to a Background Panel.
+The fabric in general and the fussy cutting in particular makes a huge difference.
+If you’d like to precisely Fussy cut your main panels in order to have a perfect match to the pockets, review our tutorial prior to starting this project: How to Perfectly Match a Pocket to a Background Panel.

 Our striking exterior fabric is Tigris in Lollipop from the Tallinn collection by Jessica Swift for Art Gallery Fabrics.
-Have fun with your lining fabric for an extra pop of color.
-We used classic White on Orange Medium Cotton Dots by Riley Blake Fabrics.
+Have fun with your Lining fabric for an extra pop of color; we used the classic White on Orange Medium Cotton Dots by Riley Blake Fabrics.
 Polka dots are always available, but the exact exterior fabric we used is no longer readily available.
-Pick your favorite or consider one of these beauties we spotted at Hawthorne Supply Co.
-The top row shows exterior options with lining option directly below each swatch.
-Click on any swatch for more detail.
+Pick your favorite from the season’s latest and greatest!

 The right hardware really makes the difference in the finished look of a bag.
-It has to be functional, look great, and everything should be in a matching finish.
-In order to check off all the pro-look boxes for our Sew4Home bags, we routinely turn to Dritz® Hardware.
-With this bag’s bright colors, we selected the antique brass/brushed brass finish for our Dritz D-Rings, Fashion Swivel Hooks, Fashion Slide Adjuster, ½” Swivel Hook (for the interior key lanyard), and Double Cap Rivets.
+It has to be functional, look great, and everything should be in a matching Finish.
+With this bag’s bright colors, we selected the antique brass/brushed brass Finish for the D-rings, swivel hooks, slide adjuster, ½” swivel hook (for the interior key lanyard), and double cap rivets.

-The adjustable strap combines tough Dritz Polyester Belting accented with a eye-popping orange grosgrain ribbon.
-Because both the belting and the ribbon are poly based, the raw ends can be quickly and cleanly finished by simply running them through a flame.
-Our strap is designed to be a bit longer so it can be worn either over-the-shoulder or cross body
+The adjustable strap combines tough polyester belting accented with an eye-popping orange grosgrain ribbon.
+Because both the belting and the ribbon are poly based, the raw ends can be quickly and cleanly finished by simply running them through a small flame.
+Our strap is designed to be a bit longer so it can be worn either over-the-shoulder or cross body.

 For a duffle, it’s so much handier if the strap can be detached and packed away so it doesn’t catch on things in more crowded situations or if you want to use it for traveling.
 When you’re ready for the strap again, just clip it back on.